 …that your students should be getting right

 Last week we examined two commonly missed skills in English and Reading.
 This week, let’s dig into content students struggle with on the Math and Science section of the ACT.
-Math: Factors

 The ACT Math test is really clever at assessing standards in an atypical way.
 In fact, most of the simpler math concepts are often hidden behind complicated and creative word problems.
 This crops up on the factors standard family, a commonly missed set of questions.